Winter

 “He’ll reach into the depths of your soul, better not look too long,” I facetiously exclaim when guests ask about the rotund, mischievous creature perched precariously by my entryway.
 I used to hate this plush of Gritty (the mascot of the Philadelphia Flyers), describing him disparagingly as “the sun logo from CBS Morning News combined with a three-year-old’s middling attempt to draw a lion.”
 I eventually warmed to him though, seeing as my old roommates cherished the little guy.
 In joking reverence, they constructed shrines to him in our dorm complete with absurd Gritty tribute paintings, pinup drawings, candles, and poetry.
 Friends, acquaintances, and strangers all joined in, planting pictures of Gritty in obscure locations around campus, and engulfing entire walls in constellations of memes.
 Now, years later, he sits alone in my apartment.
 Matted tufts of orange fur keep him from sitting upright.
 He desperately attempts to roll back to when he was surrounded by the soft laughter of friends.
 For as much as he brings me joy, my adoration is cut by a sharp sorrow as I reminisce about these past friendships.
 I should have followed my own advice: best not to look at him for too long. – Emma M.

-To learn more about Emma’s Gritty plush and label, stay tuned for a special episode of The Museum of Where We Are podcast to debut this spring/summer!
+To learn more about Emma’s Gritty Plush and label, listen to The Museum of Where We Are Podcast, Season 4, Episode 4!